catamphetamine/libphonenumber-js/README.md

 Phone number validation bugs should **only** be reported if they appear when using [custom metadata functions](#customizing-metadata) fed with `metadata.full.json` because by default all functions in this library use the reduced metadata set which results in looser validation than the original Google `libphonenumber`'s.
 The [demo page](https://catamphetamine.github.io/libphonenumber-js/) also uses the reduced metadata set and therefore its validation is also looser than the original Google `libphonenumber`'s.
 That being said, it's very unlikely that any phone number validation inconsistencies could even exist.
 This paragraph is here just to prevent people from reporting "validation inconsistency" issues.

+## TypeScript

+TypeScript support for this library is entirely community-driven.
+I myself don't use TypeScript.

 ## Webpack

 If you're using Webpack 1 (which you most likely are) then make sure that